 These require a family member to provide a surety equivalent to between 10% and 20% of the property’s purchase price.

-The lender offers the purchaser a 95% mortgage, or in some cases (like Barclays), 100% of the property’s valuation or purchase price.
+The lender offers the purchaser a 95% mortgage, or in some cases (like Barclays and now Lloyds), 100% of the property’s valuation or purchase price.

 With the Barclays offering, the guarantor opens a special account linked to the borrower’s mortgage and puts 10% of the purchase price into it.
 This then eliminates the need for the borrower to put down any deposit.